slightlyfaulty/stylus-native-loader/README.md

 The result is a highly configurable, lean Stylus loader with near-baseline build speeds and unhindered @import/require functionality (with Webpack alias support) 🥳

+> **Update:** The Webpack team has taken over maintenance of stylus-loader as the official loader for Stylus!
+A lot of stylus-native-loader has already been merged into the new stylus-loader.
+Once it's ready for prime time, this loader will likely be deprecated in favor of having one single maintained Stylus loader for the community.

 ## Why use this instead of [stylus-loader](https://github.com/shama/stylus-loader)?

 - It's [fast](#benchmarks).